Alex Zanardi: Return to Formula One

 Zanardi's CART success caught the attention of Sir Frank Williams, with whom he made contact in 1997, to inform them he would be available for contract negotiations if needed.
-Williams visited Zanardi, who signed a three-year contract in July 1998 which was publicly confirmed in September of that year.
+Williams visited Zanardi, who signed a three-year contract in July 1998, which was publicly confirmed in September of that year.
 He began testing at the end of that year alongside test driver Juan Pablo Montoya.
 Zanardi also received offers from BAR and Honda.
-In Australia, Zanardi was 9th quickest in the first free practice session but had limited track time due to reliability issues and traffic in qualifying meant he could only start 15th.
-He showed promise in the warm-up with 6th but the race saw him crash out on lap 21.
-Moving on to Brazil, Zanardi once again experienced limited time on the track which was mainly due to engine issues.
+In Australia, Zanardi was ninth quickest in the first free practice session but had limited track time due to reliability issues and traffic in qualifying meant he could only start 15th.
+He showed promise in the warm-up with sixth, but the race saw him crash out on lap 21.
+Moving on to Brazil, Zanardi once again experienced limited time on the track, which was mainly due to engine issues.
 He started 16th and retired with a differential failure.
 Zanardi also incurred a $5,000 fine for speeding in the pit lane.

-At Imola, his form improved with a start position of 10th.
+At Imola, Zanardi's form improved with a start position of tenth.
 The race itself threw up a surprise for Zanardi.
-His car was suffering electronic issues and ran a steady 7th in the closing stages and ran over oil from Johnny Herbert's Stewart at the Villeneuve chicane and spun into the gravel.
+His car was suffering electronic issues and ran a steady seventh in the closing stages, however he ran over oil from Johnny Herbert's Stewart at the Villeneuve chicane and spun out into the gravel.
 Zanardi out-qualified Schumacher at Monaco by over half a second.
-More drama occurred on race day as the seat in his Williams broke off during the early stages of the race but he managed to finish 8th and last of the runners.
-In Spain, despite setting the 5th-quickest lap in first free practice, a wrong set-up placed Zanardi 17th in qualifying.
+More drama occurred on race day as the seat in his Williams broke off during the early stages of the race but he managed to finish eighth and last of the runners.
+In Spain, despite setting the fifth-quickest lap in first free practice, a wrong set-up placed Zanardi 17th in qualifying.
 His car's gearbox seized after a pit stop.
-Similar problems occurred in Canada where Friday practice running was limited.
-Managing to out-qualify Schumacher, Zanardi's race was incident filled.
-Whilst running in 8th, he spun off into the gravel trap early on and dropped to last.
+Similar problems occurred in Canada, where Friday practice running was limited.
+Managing to out-qualify Schumacher, Zanardi's race was incident-filled.
+Whilst running in eighth, he spun off into the gravel trap early on and dropped to last.
 Further time was lost when leaving the pit lane during a safety car period and receiving a stop-go penalty.
-A further excursion occurred when a maneuver on Luca Badoer's Minardi ended with Zanardi crashing out.
+A further excursion occurred when a manoeuvre on Luca Badoer's Minardi ended with Zanardi crashing out.

-The wet qualifying for the French Grand Prix saw him qualify 15th after the Williams team misread conditions and aquaplaned during the race.
+The wet qualifying for the French Grand Prix saw Zanardi qualify 15th after the Williams team misread conditions and aquaplaned during the race.
 At Silverstone, Zanardi qualified 13th and finished 11th.
 In Austria, he started 14th.
-In the first part of the race, Zanardi's radio communications failed and around lap 33, his team hung out pit boards, calling him in to pit, but a battle with Pedro Diniz distracted Zanardi, causing him to miss the board twice, and eventually ran out of fuel.
+In the first part of the race, Zanardi's radio communications failed and around lap 33, his team hung out pit boards, calling him in to pit, but a battle with Pedro Diniz distracted Zanardi, causing him to miss the board twice, and he eventually ran out of fuel.
 Mechanical failures saw Zanardi with premature exits from the next two races before he finished eighth in Belgium.